 - BIOL-103/113 Foundations in Biology I with laboratory (5 credits)

 - BIOL-104/114 Foundations in Biology II with laboratory (5 credits)

 Gateway and Intermediate-level distribution courses: Students must select one course from each distribution area, but may take both courses if they wish.
+The second will count as a Biology elective course.
 These transition courses should be completed by the end of the junior year.

 - BIOL-152 Genetics (4 credits, fall)

 - BIOL-151 Biological Chemistry (4 credits, fall or spring)

 - BIOL-185 Evolutionary Processes (4 credits, spring)